briankinsella26/weather-top-v2/README.md

 13. Homepage provides landing page UI and a feed of random weather facts

 Technologies:
-This application is built using [Nodejs] - https://nodejs.org/ This project uses the [Fastify](https://www.fastify.io/) framework and explores basic templating with [Handlebars](https://handlebarsjs.com/).
+This application is built using [Express] framework - https://expressjs.com/ using [Nodejs] - https://nodejs.org/
+This project uses the [Fastify](https://www.fastify.io/) framework and explores basic templating with [Handlebars](https://handlebarsjs.com/).
 Weather data feed provided by (https://api.openweathermap.org).
 Maps have been implemented using [Leaflet] - https://leafletjs.com/ and tiles feed from [Mapbox] https://docs.mapbox.com/api/maps/static-tiles/